MicrosoftDocs/dynamics-365-project-operations/articles/project-management/resource-estimates.md

 **On demand pricing** will not update the price estimates immediately when any of the above actions are done.
 After making any changes to tasks in the project tasks grid , to see price estimates, users must click on **update prices** to view the cost and sales estimates.

-During performance tests on a standard environment, for a project with 30 tasks, and 1 dependency per task, in comparing with real time pricing, using on-demand pricing, we observed a performance gain of-
+During performance tests on a standard environment, for a project with 30 tasks, and 1 dependency per task, using on-demand pricing we observed a performance gain of-
   105% for updates on task duration
   110% for changes to task start date
   70%  for copy project

 The feature can be configured under **Parameters -> Estimate Pricing Options -> On-Demand pricing**.
 The default option is **real time pricing**.